mangatram/aws-assignment/README.md

 Terraform creates the following resources:
-- An S3 Bucket for file uploads name test-bucket (this can be changed in parameter file named parameters.tfvars).
+- An S3 Bucket for file uploads named `test-bucket`.
 - A DynamoDb table named `Files` with an attribute `FileName`.
 - A Step Function to log uploaded files in the DynamoDb table.
 - A Lambda function triggered by file uploads, executing the Step Function.

 Note:
-- Above parameters can be changed as required in parameters.tfvars file
+- Above parameters can be changed as required in parameters-localstack.tfvars or parameters-aws.tfvars files.
-- Endpoint URL for localstack is parameterized to allow the code to run on aws
+- Endpoint URL is parameterized to allow the code to run on both localstack and AWS.

 ### How to Use